 *🌱'Golden Russet' - High sugar, good keeper

 *🌱'Pitmaston Pineapple' - Small with light crops, but exceptional flavor.

 *🌱Apple 'Roter Eiserapfel'

 Pears (Pyrus sp.):*'Bosc' (P. communis) - Classic high quality pear that should keep well and have some disease resistance.

 *'Rescue' (P. communis)

 *'Seckel' (P. communis)

-*'Shinseiki' (P. pyrifolia) - Disease resistant and good keeper.
+*'Shinseiki' (P. pyrifolia) - Listed as disease resistant and good keeper.
 So far proving to be not disease resistant...